HDRah/LearnGit_kali/notes.md

 7. git checkout -- filename
  # this can undo the modification to the most recent commit/add (such undo includes deletion)
 8. git log # this is to see the modification history
+9. git rm filename
+ # this can delete file, followed by git commit -m ''

 ## Version control